Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/migrating-to-apple-silicon.md

 permalink: /docs/en-US/troubleshooting/migrating-to-apple-silicon/
 ---

-When using VVV on an Apple Silicon device there are a number of steps to take:
+When using VVV on an Apple Silicon device there are a number of options:

+ - Use the Parallels Pro/Business provider
    - Install a copy of Parallels Pro/Business
    - Install the `vagrant-parallels` plugin
+ - Use the Docker provider
+   - Requires VVV v3.13 or above, or the latest `develop` branch
+   - Install Docker Desktop

+**VirtualBox is not an option** and will not work on Apple Silicon, _especially when using the technical preview_.

 If you have done this, VVV should turn on ok!
-In the future Docker may be a viable alternative but this is in the prototype stages.
+Note that Docker support is experimental and may not fully match other providers.

 If you copy your VVV install from an Intel Mac, there are some common mistakes you may not be aware of that will prevent VVV from running.
 Below is a list of known mistakes and their fixes.